Izabela Czartoryska: Patroness of the Arts

+Izabela Czartoryska became interested in collecting in the 1780s.
+She got her first pieces during a long journey to Switzerland, England and Scotland between 1789 and 1791.

+In 1796 after the second partition of Poland, Princess Izabela ordered the rebuilding of the Russian troops in 1794 ruined palace at Puławy and began a museum.
+She hired numerous artists, builders and landscape architects who, under her leadership, rebuilt the palace and park, the work was supervised by architect Joachim Hempel.
+In 1788, construction began on the Doric orangery, known as the Greek House (now the location of the Puławy City Library), and later, in 1791, construction began on the Marynka Palace, intended for her daughter Maria Anna.
+Czartoryska's goal was for her Puławy, known as the "Polish Athens", to rival the royal court.
+The development of the cultural and intellectual life of the Czartoryska court was promoted by writers, painters and activists of the Enlightenment, who participated, among other things, in the education of the ducal children.
+Among them were Gotfryd Ernest Groddeck (later professor at Vilnius University, later teacher of Adam Mickiewicz), Grzegorz Piramowicz (parish priest in nearby Kurów and Końskowola), Julian Ursyn Niemcewicz, Jan Paweł Woronicz, Franciszek Dionizy Kniaźotr.
+Thanks to the care of the Czartoryski family, the son of a carpenter from Puławy, the architect Chrystian Piotr Aigner, also received an education and began his career.

+Greek House from 1788 and the bridge in the park in Puławy, in 1850's.

-In 1796, Izabela ordered the rebuilding of the ruined palace at Puławy and began a museum.
-Among the first objects to be included were Turkish trophies that had been seized by Polish King John III Sobieski's forces at the 1683 Battle of Vienna.
+Among the first objects to be included in the museum were Turkish trophies that had been seized by Polish King John III Sobieski's forces at the 1683 Battle of Vienna.
 Also included were Polish royal treasures and historic Polish family heirlooms.
-In 1801 Izabela opened the Temple of the Sibyl, also called "The Temple of Memory".
+In 1801 Princess Izabela opened the Temple of the Sibyl, also called "The Temple of Memory".
 It contained objects of sentimental importance pertaining to the glories and miseries of human life.
 During the November Uprising in 1830, the museum was closed.
-Izabela's son Adam George Czartoryski, going into exile in Paris, evacuated the museum's surviving objects to the Hôtel Lambert.
-His son Władysław Czartoryski would reopen the museum in 1878 in Kraków, where it exists today.
+Son Adam George Czartoryski, going into exile in Paris, evacuated the museum's surviving objects to the Hôtel Lambert.
+His son Władysław Czartoryski would re-open the museum in 1878 in Kraków, where it exists today.